 “Do you have extra steps in your processes you don’t need?
 Can it be leaner?” asks Vella.
 “Have you looked at certain processes through the customer-value lens?”

 Understanding your company’s EBITDA, normalized for one-time items, can give you a deeper look into future expectations of earnings and multiples for businesses in your market, Vella says.
-It is also helpful for owners to really recognize the company assets, especially the intangible assets that support that business valuation.
+It’s also helpful for owners to recognize the company assets, especially the intangible assets that support that business valuation.

-Tuck-in acquisitions could be another way to bring value to your business, Vella notes, if that acquired business can easily be incorporated into your existing operations without disruption to your day-to-day business.
-Owners may want to buy a smaller company in their space, she says, and find administrative efficiencies.?
-“Now you have contributed to your EBITDA, if you can realize synergies and cut costs or if your business is valued at a higher multiple than it is now,” says Vella.
-“That’s how you create value.”
+Tuck-in acquisitions could be another way to bring value to your business, Vella notes, if that acquired business can easily be incorporated into your existing operations without disrupting your day-to-day business.
+Owners may want to buy a smaller company in their space, she says, and find administrative efficiencies.

-There are many methods for cleaning up inefficient protocols or actions within a company.
-They include the Kaizen model, which builds efficiencies through small shifts in daily work and corporate culture to foster an environment that refrains from punishing errors, but instead aims to prevent them from happening again.
-In contrast, the Six Sigma technique revolves around steps such as define, measure, analyze, improve and control.
+There are many methods to create more efficient protocols and actions within a company—which one will work for your business?
+It could be the Kaizen model, which builds efficiencies through small shifts in daily work and corporate culture to foster an environment that focuses on preventing errors from recurring, instead of punishing them.
+In contrast, the Six Sigma technique revolves around steps that include: define, measure, analyze, improve and control.

 The elements of a strong valuation

-Vella adds that a forward-thinking company will ensure they have other features of a positive valuation, such as unique processes, customer lists and trademarks.
+Vella adds that a forward-thinking company will make sure they have other features of a positive valuation, like unique processes, customer lists and trademarks.

 Building a strong team

-Find out more about selling your business successfully with ATB’s Business Transition Guide.
-Want to talk some more?
-For tailored advice around business transition planning reach out to our Business Transition team at firstname.lastname@example.org
+Learn more about selling your business successfully with ATB’s Business Transition Guide.
+Want tailored advice for business transition planning?
+Reach out to our Business Transition team at firstname.lastname@example.org.